 Macs hold their value very well, and it often makes sense to sell yours to help pay for the new model you are lusting after.
 Or you may be feeling generous, and you want to hand it down to someone needy.
-One question comes to mind.
-How do you secure your personal information?
-You don’t want the new owner to have access to your banking information and your chat logs, now do you?
-You really don’t want to just hand it over as is.
-While an OS reinstall should make your files inaccessible on the surface.
-However, if you Mac gets into the wrong hands, it’s still possible to dig deeper and recover deleted data.
-This MacTip will guide you through the Secure Erasing process, so your personal data won’t be recoverable no matter where your old Mac ends up.
+One question comes to mind; how do you secure your personal information?
+You do not want the new owner to have access to your banking information, browser history and chat logs, now do you?
+You really do not want to just hand it over as is.
+This MacTip will guide you through the disk erasing and fresh OS install process, so your can rest assured your data is safe no matter where your old Mac ends up.
 Following these steps will reset the computer to the “factory” unboxing state for the new owner to setup and enjoy.

-Why you need to securely erase your hard drive
+Why you need to erase your hard drive/SSD

 When you empty your trash bin on your Mac, the files are not really erased.
 Instead, the reference to the file is removed from the file system (which keeps a list of all the files on your computer), so the computer is able to write new information in the same physical area when space is needed.
 This is much quicker than rewriting that disk space with blank data, and it also gives you a chance to recover accidentally deleted files with handy recovery software.
-Erasing securely, or “shredding files” is the process of rewriting the disk with zeroes, or blank data so the files are impossible to recover.
+We recommend erasing the drive with Apple’s Disk Utility keep your personal data safe.

 You will need: